Sign up today to receive the latest information and helpful resources.

 - Tumor lysis syndrome (TLS)*

-*TLS is a disorder caused by the breakdown products of cancer cells, which can lead to kidney failure and other abnormalities.
+*TLS is a disorder caused by the fast breakdown of cancer cells, which can lead to kidney failure and other abnormalities.

 The most common side effects in the CLL/SLL clinical trials were: